 - Register your cycle at immobilise.com Keep a note of the frame number, make and model.

 We're reducing the waiting times at some of the crossings to as short a time as possible, so that pedestrians and cyclists can continue their journey without delay.

 We want to ensure that you do not have to congregate at crossings and compromise social distancing.
 Locations selected have been based on those crossings most frequently used.
 Download a map of locations in Ipswich (PDF, 373KB).

-To help people make cycling part of their commute or daily routine, we've installing more cycle parking in town centres throughout the county:
+To help people make cycling part of their commute or daily routine, we've installed more cycle parking in town centres throughout the county: